Fresh New Tracks, Vol. 48 – eLxAr, Joe Peacock, Kevin Robertson, Sorry Ghost

 Purchase: Bandcamp / Amazon

-New Song of the Week – “Fire” by Two Feet
+Song of the Week – “Fire” by Two Feet

 At the end of a week that saw one of the darkest days in recent American history, Two Feet goes and drops a fantastic new single “Fire“, bringing some badly-needed light and joy into the lives of his many fans.
-I think it’s one of his best songs yet – which is saying a lot – and I’ve chosen it as my New Song of the Week.
+I think it’s one of his best songs yet – which is saying a lot – and I’ve chosen it as my Song of the Week.

 Beginning with the release of his breakout single “Go Fuck Yourself” in 2016, the Brooklyn, New York-based singer-songwriter and guitarist has been on a creative roll, releasing several singles, including his #1 hit “I Feel Like I’m Drowning” in 2018, and two outstanding albums, the most of recent of which was last year’s Pink (you can read my review here).
 He’s become my favorite artist, and I love every single piece of music he’s released.
 Since that album’s release, Two Feet has dropped three singles – “Think I’m Crazy”, which is currently enjoying a long run on my Weekly Top 30, “Time Fades Away”, and now “Fire”, which dropped today, January 8th.